Varlotte/phase-5-project/README.md

 - Password must be longer than 12 characters.
 - Email must contain '@' symbol.

+## Client-Side Routes:

+- "/" homepage
+- "/account" user account
+- "/conditions" the list of conditions
+- "/conditions/:id" shows the list of treatments for this condition (aka RXMatch)
+- "/resources" a list of resources and sources used in the creation of the site
+- "/signup" a signup page
+- "login" a login page
+- "/logout" logs the user out
+- "medications?q={query}" displays the medications card(s) matching search criteria
+- "medications/id" displays the information for a specific medication (clickable from the faves list)

 ## Stretch Goals:

-1. Drug interactions.
+1. Adding users' current medications (curr_medication) and current diagnoses (curr_condition) back in, on both the backend and frontend, to allow users a greater range of functionality.
+2. Showing drug interactions in RXMatch (either manually built or pulled in from the external API built by the National Library of medicine)
-2. Letting users privately rate their experiences with their current medications.
+3. Letting users privately rate their experiences with their current medications.
-3. Including commonly prescribed dosages for medications.
+4. Including commonly prescribed dosages for medications.
-4. Including more than four conditions.
+5. Including more than four conditions, and more than fifteen medications.
-5. Tracking side effects privately.
+6. Tracking side effects privately.
-6. Allowing users to leave private notes and ratings about providers.
+7. Allowing users to leave private notes and ratings about providers.
-7. Allowing users to search by active medications (with a link to Medlineplus.)
-8. Printable/mobile-friendly version of the faved meds page.
+8. Printable and mobile-friendly versions of the faved meds page.
+9. Deploying this application.

 ## If Scaling Down is Necessary:

+(note: As of 11/6/23, option 1 was executed.)

 1. Remove the curr meds and user conditions tables tracking users' current treatment and conditions to instead prioritize developing RXMatch (faved medications.)
 (If this ends up being done, models used will be Medication, User, Condition, with Faved Med, and Treatment as intermediate tables.)
 Curr_meds and User Conditions can then be added back in as stretch goals.
 2. Make RXMatch a list, not a Tinder-like UX swipe.